mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 Other problem with this approach is related to how the layers work, you are wrapping entire methods, so is all or nothing.
-You can't override part of the method, or reuse only certain parts of the underneath code easily and that can generate ton of duplicated code.
+You can't override part of the method, or reuse only certain parts of the underneath code easily and that can generate ton of duplicated code depending on what you want to do.

-Anyway, for us has been a very good way to add our instrumentation and cache without mixing responsabilities in our source code.
+We have included this architecture change some months ago, and so far for us has been a very good way to add our instrumentation and cache without mixing responsabilities in our source code.
 And we think we can add special layers to generate performance improvements relaying in other services, like key value stores, or graph databases.
 For sure, something that we will investigate.